SergeyMatrosov/Simple_Attributions_via_SQL_in_BigQuery/README.md

 - Position Based

 ## 2020, November Update:
-Added a query for handeling multiply orders from the same user (only for LastTouch Attribution as an example).
+Added a query for handeling [several orders from the same user](https://github.com/SergeyMatrosov/Simple_Attributions_via_SQL_in_BigQuery/blob/master/Attributions_ManyOrders.md) (Beware: Last Touch Non Direct is not working correctly!).

 ## Fake table for Clickhouse
 In case if you using Clickhouse and just want to generate fake table as in example, use this: